Troubleshooting

 Initial admin password not in the logs

-Likely cause: the container has already stored an admin record on the volume, so no bootstrap password is generated on subsequent starts.
+Likely cause: the container has already saved an admin credential on the volume, so no bootstrap password is generated on subsequent starts.

-docker exec golemcore-bot cat /app/workspace/preferences/admin.jsonFix: reset the password through Settings → Security.
-If you are locked out entirely, set BOT_DASHBOARD_ADMIN_PASSWORD at container start — the runtime accepts it as an override at boot.
+docker exec golemcore-bot cat /app/workspace/preferences/admin-credentials.jsonFix: reset the password through Settings → Security.
+If you are locked out entirely, set BOT_DASHBOARD_ADMIN_PASSWORD at container start — the bot accepts it as an override on the first boot after the file is absent.

 Models and routing